– The Kingsmen, 1963

 …but it sounds an awful lot like the sound you’ll be making when you go along to sample some of the food at Elephant & Castle cafe-cum-restaurant-cum-drinking-den-cum-flagrant overachiever, Louie Louie – a collaboration between the team behind (the sadly now closed) cocktail bar NOLA, and Camberwell’s Fowlds Cafe.

-By day, you can feast on top-notch coffee, vamped-up sandwiches, and cakes courtesy of their in-house Brasilian pastry maestro, Michel Scherer.
-And at weekends, there’s a dinky brunch menu centred around bagels and muffins, including a salmon number imported from the best bakery in town, Brick Lane Beigel Bake.
+By day, you can feast on top-notch coffee, vamped-up toasties, and cakes courtesy of their in-house Brasilian pastry maestro, Michel Scherer.
+And at weekends, there’s a dinky brunch menu that features all the necessities – avo on toast; eggs benny; and blueberry pancakes with bacon or chocolate.

 And as the evening settles, you’ll want to head downstairs to grab a booth in the snug lounge area below the café.
 You’ll kick back with one of their unconventional cocktails – like the Dead Sea Sling with tamarind tequila, cinnamon, soda, and a black lime charcoal salt rim – or perhaps venture through their list natural and skin contact wines, and locally-produced craft beers – all while DJs caress your eardrums with tracks played through a vintage sound system…